 How much money does a high net worth individual or an ultra high net worth individual in Canada have?
 We all like to compare ourselves to others even though we don’t want to outwardly admit it.
 Net worth shouldn’t equate to self worth, but you might wonder if you would fall into this (what many would consider) ‘elite’ category as you saw your investment accounts increase dramatically in 2021.
+Being classified as high net worth in Canada is a complex landscape that requires a deeper understanding of wealth management, investment strategies, and tax planning.
+A Canada study shows that the average net worth of individuals in this category is significantly higher than the national median, indicating a wide wealth gap.

 This post may contain affiliate links.
 See genymoney.ca’s disclaimer for more information.

-Ultra High Net Worth vs High Net Worth in Canada
+The Definition of High Net Worth in Canada

-However, rich doesn’t mean wealth according to the book Psychology of Money by Morgan Housel.
+Rich doesn’t mean wealth according to the book Psychology of Money by Morgan Housel.

 People may look at your designer clothing and designer hand bags and expensive car and they may assume you are wealthy (and you very well may be) but they really don’t know how much is in your investment account.